jylhakos/Data-Analysis-and-Visualizations/Tableau/README.md

-# Data Analysis and Visualizations
+# Tableau

-## Leveraging Python, Pandas, NumPy, Dask, PySpark and Plotly with Tableau or Power BI for Data Visualization
+## Leveraging Python with Tableau for Data Visualization

-You can integrate Python and the Plotly library with both Tableau and Power BI, allowing you to create custom visualizations and enhance data analysis capabilities.
+You can integrate Python and the Plotly library with both Tableau, allowing you to create custom visualizations and enhance data analysis capabilities.

-### Tableau

-TabPy
+### TabPy

 Tableau allows integration with Python through TabPy (Tableau Python Server) or the Tableau Python Data Connector (TDC).